Raphhh/jquery-sticky/README.md

 jQuery Sticky
 =============

-A jQuery plugin that sticks an element while scrolling.
+A jQuery plugin that sticks an element (a navigation bar for example) while scrolling.
+It is simple to setup.
+It can be added to any existing page without the need to change the HTML mark up.
 See the [demo](http://raphaellefebvre.be/sticky/).